sswahn/bind/README.md

 # Bind
-Bind is a lightweight JavaScript framework designed for managing state and connecting components to state changes.
+Bind is a lightweight, state-driven UI framework for reactive web components with lifecycle hooks and efficient event delegation.

 ## Overview
 The framework provides core utilities to: